auth0/limitd-redis/README.md

     elevated_limits: { // Optional.
 ERL configuration if needed for the bucket.
 If not defined, the bucket will not use ERL.
       size: 100, // Optional.
 New bucket size. already used tokens will be deducted from current bucket content upon ERL activation.
 Default: same as the original bucket.
       per_second: 50, // Optional.
 New bucket refill rate.
 You can use all the other refill rate configurations defined above, such as per_minute, per_hour, per_interval etc. Default: same as the original bucket.
-      erl_activation_period_seconds: 300, // Mandatory.
-For how long the ERL configuration should remain active once activated.
-No default value.
-      quota_per_calendar_month: 100, // Mandatory.
-The amount of ERL activations that can be done in a calendar month.
-Each activation will remain active during erl_activation_period_seconds.
     }
   }
 }